Germany suspends development aid to Afghanistan | DW | 17.08.2021

 "We are working at full speed to bring local staff of German development cooperation and aid organizations cooperating with us, who want to do so, safely out of Afghanistan.
 They have the same claim as local forces of the Bundeswehr," the minister told the Rheinische Post newspaper.

-The German Foreign Ministry on Tuesday said that Taliban checks at Kabul airport were making it difficult to evacuate Afghans who had worked for Western forces and organizations.
+The German Foreign Ministry on Tuesday said Taliban checks at Kabul's airport were making it difficult to evacuate Afghans who had worked for Western forces and organizations.

 Swedish Prime Minister Stefan Lofven said his country would reconsider how best to deploy aid in Afghanistan.

-"We are not abandoning the Afghan people," Lofven said in a post to social media.
+"We are not abandoning the Afghan people," Lofven said in a post on social media.

 "But Sweden will need to redirect some of the aid to Afghanistan following the Taliban seizing power."